Sphereon-Opensource/SIOP-OID4VP/README.md

 1. Client (OP) initiates an Auth request by POST-ing to an endpoint, like for instance `/did-siop/v1/authentications` or clicking a Login button and scanning a QR code
-2. Web (RP) receives the request and access the RP object which creates the authentication request as JWT, signs it and returns the response as an OpenID Connect URI
+2. Web (RP) receives the request and access the RP object which creates the Auth Request as JWT, signs it and returns the response as an OpenID Connect URI
     1. JWT example:
         ```json